sachamasry/klepsidra/README.md

 ### MVP: Make application self-hosting

 * Debugging
-  * Deleting timers with attached notes fails due to constraints.
-Either catch error and issue user error message, or delete recursively
+  * Debug LiveView crash when returning timers from closed to open status
+  * The timer description column blocks the onClick timer show action

 * Ensure a second warning message is displayed to the user, ensuring they truly understand the impact of deleting the timer
   * Look for good UX examples, as this is likely to become a UX annoyance, more than a saviour of data loss

 * UI improvements
   * Update tag list sorting to case-insensitive alphabetical